 Thai silk is renowned for its quality and vibrant colours and you can find an almost unlimited selection at any market or mall in Bangkok.
 Jim Thompson is famous in Thailand for developing the Thai silk trade and delivering it onto the world stage.
 His stores are relatively expensive, but the quality is undeniable.
 Try the outlet store for discounted prices.
 The Jim Thompson House museum will give you an insight into the man — a one time spy — and his life, until he disappeared into the jungles of Malaysia, never to be seen again.

-To really appreciate the work and skill required to produce beautiful silk cloth, visit the Baan Krua Nua neighbourhood, where villagers (the original suppliers to Jim Thompson) still weave using age-old traditions.
+To really appreciate the work and skill required to produce beautiful silk cloth, visit the Baan Krua Nua neighbourhood.
+Here, manufacturers (the original suppliers to Jim Thompson) still weave using age-old traditional practices.

 OK, so not all of us go shopping for a lounge suite or occasional table while on hols.
 However, if the mood takes you, Bangkok has you covered.
 Mod X Mobler is a cool place to buy vintage and retro furniture.
 Visit their studio to see what’s in stock or have your own piece custom-made.
 They have incredible clearances too, so check to see if you’re in luck.
 Think Scandinavian-influenced clean lines with stunning timber and stainless steel.
 If a reconditioned vintage Mercedes driving seat styled into a leather chair screams ‘buy me’, then this is definitely the place for you.

 Speaking of retro, vinyl is making a comeback.
 Pop on some headphones and relax on the leather sofa at Zud Rang Ma Records and listen to music the way it’s supposed to sound.